dipeshm01/NederlandseTaal/006-noun.md

     > In Rotterdam is de grootste haven van Nederland.
 - kleding - wat voor kleding wil je vandaag kopen.

+- vliegveld - airport
+    > Amsterdam is de hoofdstad van Nederland.
+Bij deze stad ligt het grootste vliegveld van Nederland: Schiphol.

+- Regering - Government
+    > In Den Haag zit de Nederlandse regering.
+Daarom noemen we Den Haag ook wel de politieke hoofdstad van Nederland.
+    >
+    > > The Dutch government is located in The Hague.
+That is why we also call The Hague the political capital of the Netherlands.
+    >

 - - onderwerpen - subjects
   - kaart - map
       > De onderwerpen zijn: